top of page

 • Handler skill development

-TCSOT assessments prioritise realistic problem solving, emotional regulation, scent ageing and operational-style challenges.
+TCSOT assessments prioritise realistic problem-solving, emotional regulation, scent ageing, and operational-style challenges.

 2. Mantrailing Global (MTG)